selwynpolit/d9book/book/upgrade.md

 ```

-If you have access to Drush, the quickest solution is to run `drush cedit core.extension` - you can then delete the line containing the unwanted module.
+The quickest solution is to run `drush cedit core.extension` - you can then delete the line containing the unwanted module.

 ::: tip Note
-Run `drush cr` first to try to get things sort of sane.
+Run `drush cr` first to try to get things sane.
 This opens the config in vim so you can use `/tracer` to search for tracer, `dd` to delete a line, `:wq` to save
 Also if this fails, just try it again.
 Sometimes, it fails with a message like:
 ```